igrishaev/pg2/README.md

 Again, the JSON data returns as a Clojure map with no wrappers.

 When using JSON with HoneySQL though, some circs are still needed.
-Namely, you've got to either wrap a map with `[:lift ...]` as follows:
+Namely, you have to wrap a value with `[:lift ...]` as follows:

 ~~~clojure
 (pgh/insert-one conn